geraldjust/GUI_HID_uploader/README.md

 To export a bin file from stm32duino, select your "upload method" to be 2.2 HID, then "Sketch" ---> "Export compiled Binary", This saved the .bin file in the arduino folder the sketch is on.

+NOTES:
+Separated the Serial to HID mode control form the rest of the flashing prosejure.
+Incase you corrupt your main program, and serial does not worlk so you use the "boot button: method to get into HID mode.

+Top box shows the file you selected, Bottom box shows the upload process.